brentyi/egoallo/README.md

 4. **Download the SMPL-H model file.**

-   You can find the "Extended SMPL+H model" from the [MANO project webpage](https://mano.is.tue.mpg.de/).
+   You can find the "Extended SMPL+H model" (16 shape parameters) from the [MANO project webpage](https://mano.is.tue.mpg.de/).
    Our scripts assumes an npz file located at `./data/smplh/neutral/model.npz`, but this can be overridden at the command-line (`--smplh-npz-path {your path}`).

 5. **Visualize model outputs.**